 USGS Digital elevation models (DEMs) are arrays of regularly spaced elevation values referenced horizontally either to a Universal Transverse Mercator (UTM) projection or to a geographic coordinate system.

-The public may download digital aerial photography products at no cost from the Earth Resources Observation and Scien
+The public may download digital aerial photography products at no cost from the Earth Resources Observation

 The aerial photographs date as far back as the 1940's for the United States and its territories.
 Availability of specific coverage, film type, and acquisition dates vary from agency to agency.